A classic chili bean that holds its shape through long, slow, cooking and exudes a generous, dark, rich broth.

 A really lovely cousin to the Anasazi bean, Vaquero have intriguing black and white markings, not unlike an appaloosa horse might don.
 The flavor is somewhat like the Anasazi but it's a little lighter.
 The real fun is the inky, black pot liquor.
 It looks cool and tastes great.

-Vaqueros are what we suggest when customers are looking for Anasazi beans (which we don't grow).
-They are light and just slightly potato-like but they keep their shape and would be one of our first choices for a chili bean.
-We also enjoy them as a classic charro bean, cooked simply and then finished with bacon, tomatoes and maybe a little stale beer.
+Light and just slightly potato-like, they keep their shape and would be one of our first choices for a chili bean.
+We also enjoy them as a classic charro bean, cooked simply and then finished with bacon, tomatoes, and maybe a little stale beer.

 Check beans for debris, and rinse thoroughly.
 In a large pot, sauté aromatic vegetables (onions, garlic, celery, carrot, etc.) in olive oil.
 Add beans and enough water to cover by about 2 inches.
 Bring to a full boil for 10 to 15 minutes.
 Reduce heat to a gentle simmer, using a lid to help regulate the heat, and gently cook until done, 1 to 3 hours.
 Salt when the beans start to soften.
 A pre-soak of 2 to 6 hours will lessen the cooking time.